When It Rains, It Pours

 Injuries

-If someone gets hurt and sues you, this coverage protects you once your liability limit has been reached
+If someone gets hurt and sues you, this coverage can help protect you once your liability limit has been reached

 Lawsuits